Planned Parenthood Ottawa’s in-house staff:

 Diba Hareer – Community Developer and Office Administrator

 Diba was born and raised in Afghanistan.
-Her refugee and displacement experience have taught her to put empathy at the heart of her work and acknowledge diversity.
+Her refugee and displacement experience have taught her to put empathy at the heart of her work.
 She believes in the work of grassroots establishments and is committed to supporting the changemakers.
 Since 2010 Diba has been involved with Medica Afghanistan, a Kabul based organization dedicated to supporting the survivors of Sexual and Gender-based Violence in Afghanistan.
 She is currently a passionate online volunteer of the organization.
 She has written about the influence of traditions and cultural norms on girls withdrawal from school in Afghanistan.

 Diba has also written about the need for culturally specific services for immigrant women in Canada who flee abuse and domestic violence.
 She speaks Farsi/Dari, English, Pashto, and Urdu.

 AnaLori Smith – Community Developer for Disability and Sexuality